 (CLO) US President Donald Trump said he was confident Russia would abide by any ceasefire in Ukraine during talks with British Prime Minister Keir Starmer at the White House on Thursday.

 "I think he'll keep his word," Mr Trump told reporters sitting next to Starmer in the Oval Office when asked about Putin.
-"I've talked to him, I've known him a long time, I don't think he'll break his word."
+"I've spoken to him, I've known him a long time, I don't think he'll break his word."

 US President Donald Trump meets with British Prime Minister Keir Starmer at the White House on February 27.
 Photo: X/KeirStarmer